jickzx/jickzx.github.io/README.md

+# This website is being re-worked on currently. please wait for now!

 Any feedback on this website will be very useful, as this is an unfinished project and may still be unfinished until everything looks polished, readable and has some animations.

 Disclaimer: this is not Mobile Friendly.
 Not yet.
 I'll get to that point soon.